brianlangbecker/advanced-o11y/README.md

 ```shell
 tilt down
 ```
 **NOTE**: if you only cancel the `tilt up` command, or click `Ctrl+c` to exit, docker resources will remain running.
-If you then try to start up another set of services, **_you will get a port collision_**. `tilt down` removes any resources started by tilt previously.
-You can also stop and remove any previously running containers via docker desktop.
+If you then try to start up another set of services, **_you will get a port collision_**.
+Running `tilt down` removes any resources started by tilt previously.
+You can also stop and remove any previously running containers via docker desktop as needed.

 List of supported languages